Markers & Drawing Supplies for Graffiti Sketching

 • How many color-shades are available?
 How many do I need?

 • Are the colors numbered? – The numbering makes it easy to replace single markers.
 Color charts, which are used to choose colors during the drawing-process, can only be created with numbered colors as well.
+You can find the Ohuhu color charts for the different marker series here

 • Which quality does the brand of the markers provide?